enorfelt/node-red-contrib-pid-autotune/README.md

 ### Output

-1. msg.payload contains the calculated temperature of the kette.
+1. msg.payload contains the calculated temperature of the kettle.
 Also msg.power is the input value heater percentage.

 ### Configuration